lynshao/Lab.github.io/_pages/about.md

   - /about.html
 ---

 The Intelligent Communication Lab, housed within the State Key Laboratory of Internet of Things for Smart City (SKL-IOTSC) at the University of Macau, is dedicated to pushing the frontiers of research and innovation in wireless communications and networking.
-We harness both traditional methods like signal processing and interdisciplinary approaches such as data science.
-Our primary goal is to pioneer state-of-the-art technologies that not only improve the reliability and efficiency of wireless communication systems but also promote collaboration with industry.
-Our research is driven by a dual focus: uncovering fundamental insights and creating practical solutions with real-world impact.
+We have a dual research focus:  one dedicated to uncovering fundamental insights, and the other focused on crafting practical solutions with real-world impact.
+To achieve these goals, we employ a blend of traditional techniques like signal processing and interdisciplinary methods such as data science, pioneering cutting-edge technologies that enhance the reliability and efficiency of various wireless communication systems.

 About the Supervisor
 ======